Decision Date: 12th September 2019

 Points for the public and for councils

-This is precisely the sort of incompetence that the complaint system should always be able to resolve and there is no law involved here.
+This is precisely the sort of incompetence that the complaint system should always be able to resolve and there is no real ‘law’ involved here.

-A direct payment can be paid net so that any increase in charges that is valid and unchallenged can be reflected in a lower direct payment.
-The person’s budget remains the same.
+A direct payment can generally be paid net so that any increase in charges that is valid and unchallenged can be reflected in a lower direct payment.
+The person’s budget remains the same – it’s the cost of the entire package, including the person’s own assessed financial contribution.

-If that is not done, by reason of incompetence, then that is an overpayment – a double payment – and of course the council can reclaim it but they have to get the year right and not overlook that the direct payment itself may have to be amended on account of increases in the price of care.
+If that is not done, by reason of incompetence, and it’s paid gross ON TOP of the charges claimed, then that is an overpayment – a double payment – and of course the council can reclaim it but they do have to get the period right and not overlook that the direct payment itself may have to be amended on account of increases in the price of care.

-It seems to be beyond the wit of a software company to makage those two issues in conjunction with one another, for councils in general.
+It seems to be beyond the wit of a software company to manage those two issues in conjunction with one another, for councils in general.

 If you want help, please consider seeking advice from CASCAIDr via our referral form on the top bar menu of the site.